Pi-Squared-Inc/wasm-semantics/pykwasm/src/pykwasm/kdist/wasm-semantics/ulm-wasm.md

 2. In the remote ULM-integrated VM case, a specialized, hooked byte decoder is used.

+    If parsing fails, we leave the result at the top of the `<k>` cell, which will help debugging.
     ```remote
     syntax ModuleDeclOrError ::= decodePgm(Bytes) [function, total]
     rule decodePgm(B:Bytes) => parseModule(B)